Tuliolivieri/Tuliolivieri/README.md

 - 🏠 I live in Regente Feijó, a small town in Brazil
 - 🔭 I’m currently working as an Instructor at [@betrybe](https://www.betrybe.com/), in the Computer Science module.
 - 💻 In the development market, I worked for 5 months with ASP.NET web development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java and .Net/C#
 - 💬 Ask me about development, technology, hardware and education
 - 📫 How to reach me: @tuliolivieri on social media